 Acne Vulgaris is a waxing and waning condition.
 It can be well controlled under some circumstances, and flare under other circumstances.
 Natural and expected changes in hormones may trigger a flare of acne.
 If hormonal imbalances occur, a referral to an obstetrician or an endocrinologist is recommended.
 Certain moisturizers or cosmetics may be comedogenic (acne or comedones causing).

 Most of the therapies discussed are not curative.
 However, removing. agents that cause a flare of acne (cosmetics, medications) can “cure” that skin condition.

 Most cases of acne may require combination therapy in order to address the multiple causes of acne vulgaris.
 The topical therapies are often used in combination for mild to moderate cases.
 Moderate to severe cases often utilize multiple topical therapies and may add an oral antibiotic.
 Severe and scarring cases requires isotretinoin.
 IIsotretinoin requires close clinical monitoring, but may be curative.
 Patients can not have any elective procedure for scar revisions until at least one year after the final dose of isotretinoin.

-Severe nodulocystic acne along with acne-like lesions in the groin, axillae (armpits), breasts, back and posterior neck is likely to be associated with Hidradenitis Suppurativa (also known as acne inverse) in this instance the therapies for Hidradentitis Suppurativa is slightly different and often times more aggressive than Acne Vulgaris alone.
+Severe nodulocystic acne along with lesions in the groin, axillae (armpits), breasts, back and posterior neck is likely to be associated with Hidradenitis Suppurativa (also known as acne inverse) in this instance the therapies for Hidradentitis Suppurativa is slightly different and often times more aggressive than Acne Vulgaris alone.